Project Data Management and Run Instructions

 andFactor

 ).
 More details about the structure of targets files are provided here.
-Ready to use targets files for both the RNA-Seq and ChIP-Seq project can be downloaded as tab separated (TSV) files from here.
+Ready to use targets files for the RNA-Seq, ChIP-Seq and VAR-Seq projects can be downloaded as tab separated (TSV) files from here.
 Alternatively, one can download the corresponding Google Sheets with theread_sheet

 function from thegooglesheets4